Joe Martin (orangutan): 1919: Escapes and Al Santell incident

-In June 1919, Joe Martin attended a screening of his own film Monkey Stuff put on by the Los Angeles Evening Herald as an employment perk for its newsboys.
-Martin wore a Palm Beach suit, carried a cane, and responded animatedly to his own picture: "Joe must have thought it was good stuff he 'put over' on the screen, for he clapped his hands frequently and laughed monkey laughs whenever anything struck him as being particularly good.
-Late today Joe went out to the ball park to look over Coast League talent."
+In June 1919, Joe Martin attended a screening of his own film, Monkey Stuff, put on by the Los Angeles Evening Herald as an employment perk for its newsboys.
+Martin wore a Palm Beach suit, carried a cane, and "clapped his hands frequently and laughed monkey laughs whenever anything struck him as being particularly good."
 Another article reported that Joe Martin looked back and forth between his hands and the screen several times before "he apparently came to the conclusion that it was himself he was looking at."
 Around the same time, an Ohio columnist reported that Joe Martin finger-combed his hair in the mornings, and turned the mirror to face the wall on bad hair days.
 The writer also made impressive primate cognition claims about Joe Martin: "The remarkable animal understands any spoken command, even listens in on private conversations and does stunts that were suggested for him but rejected by the trainer...His mental processes function without command from the trainer, an unusual trait.
 Upon leaving his cage he will carefully close the doors, slipping the hasp over its staple."
-On the topic of locks, keys, access control, orangutan containment, manual dexterity, and behavior modification, a much later report claimed, "He would pull a key ring out of his pocket, select the right key, and unlock his cage."
+A 1924 report claimed "he would pull a key ring out of his pocket, select the right key, and unlock his cage."

 In July 1919, Joe Martin escaped from the zoo and went on a multi-day rampage in which time he wrecked an assistant trainer's quarters, released approximately 15 wolves, freed Charlie the Elephant, and created general havoc.
-Joe Martin then scaled the Universal barn and refused to come down off the roof for hours.
-His trainer placed food in his cage, but when Joe Martin finally came down, he made a point to rip the cage door off its hinges before entering so he could not be trapped while collecting his meal.
-After some time on the run, Joe Martin was found sleeping in the warm sand of a dry creek bed .5 mi from the studio.
+Joe Martin then scaled the Universal barn and refused to leave the roof for hours.
+His trainer placed food in his cage, but when Joe Martin finally came down, he ripped the cage door off its hinges before entering so he could not be trapped while collecting his meal.
+After some time, Joe Martin was found sleeping in the warm sand of a dry creek bed .5 mi from the studio.
 Curley Stecker was able to lasso him and return him to custody.
 Meanwhile, an Omaha, Nebraska newspaper entertainment columnist reported that Joe Martin escaped the arena, got to a main road and encountered an "honest-to-goodness evangelist preaching to his flock from a portable tabernacle on wheels."
 (This may have been during the escape described above.)
 Apparently Joe Martin had filmed a scene in a William S. Campbell comedy where he "broke up a church meeting" and so repeated the scene in real life.
 "After the worshippers had scattered and the minister was safe on top of a telephone pole," Joe Martin carried on with his day.